wojtekgoo/wojtekgoo.github.io/_posts/2021-04-10-HEVD_Stack_Overflow.md

 #### Memory regions

 In User Mode there are two main memory regions used for functions implementation: stack and heap.
-In Kernel Mode there were
+In Kernel Mode, up to Windows 10 19H1 (1903), there were kernel stack and kernel pool, which played similar role to the userland heap.<sup>1</sup>

 ### Vulnerability

+<sup>1</sup>In March 2019 Microsoft brought Segment Heap used in user land to the kernel.